John-Hatton/fo4-aspr/README.md

     TODO: Implement a Build System, which automates this.

 3. **Pack the mod:** Once all scripts are compiled, you need to pack them into a mod file that Fallout 4 can use.
-This includes the compiled scripts and any other resources the mod uses (like textures, meshes, etc.).
+This includes the compiled scripts, the textures `help.dds`, and the meshes located in the `meshes` directory (like `extended_wall_connector_1.nif`, `extended_wall_connector_2.nif`, etc.).
 This is typically done using the Creation Kit's Archive tool.
 The mod file should be named `Advanced_Settlement_Power_Redux.esp`.

 ## Installing the Mod